 Clients can request notification that they have the input focus by selecting for FocusChange events on their top-level windows; they will receive FocusIn and FocusOut events.
-Clients that need to set the input focus to one of their subwindows should not do so unless they have set WM_TAKE_FOCUS in their WM_PROTOCOLS property and have done one of the following:
+Clients that need to set the input focus to one of their subwindows should not do so unless they have set WM\TAKE\FOCUS in their WM\PROTOCOLS property and have done one of the following:

-- Set the input field of WM_HINTS to True and actually have the input focus in one of their top-level windows - Set the input field of WM_HINTS to False and have received a suitable event as described in the section called "Input Focus". - Have received a WM_TAKE_FOCUS message as described in the section called "Input Focus".
+- Set the input field of WM\HINTS to True and actually have the input focus in one of their top-level windows - Set the input field of WM\HINTS to False and have received a suitable event as described in Input Focus. - Have received a WM\TAKE\FOCUS message as described in Input Focus.

 Clients should not warp the pointer in an attempt to transfer the focus; they should set the focus and leave the pointer alone.
-For further information, see the section called "The Pointer".
+For further information, see The Pointer.